 Mobile services span both physical and virtual worlds and for the consumer provide the glue that allows them to access all your multi-channels simultaneously.
 They can search for stock and prices while in store, make payments through NFC, or buy from home using mobile browsing and payments.
 Retailers should look at how to exploit mobile both in terms of consumer services and also in their own operations.

 Retailers who wish to be able to serve as many consumers as possible will need to review what payment methods to accept in line with consumer preferences.
-Right now most brick-and-mortar shops will accept cash and cards, but mobile wallets are on the rise.
+Right now most brick-and-mortar shops will accept cash and cards, but mobile wallets and alternative payment methods are on the rise.
 The same is happening in e-commerce, many online shops now accept PayPal, bank transfers, and other pay-by-app methods.

 Don't Forget Physical Payment Devices

 European retailers looking to invest in new payment devices—in order to achieve PCI compliance or to provide contactless acceptance—should consider upgrading to multimedia and contactless/NFC-enabled devices.
 This helps maximize their investment and helps to future-proof their systems, paving the way for new cross-channel services as they come online.